La Salumeria – The Butcher

 From the Piazza dell Odegitra, outside the Basilica Cattedrale di San Sabino, I found myself looking along the Arco Della Neve with La Salumeria – the butcher – at the far end of the passageway.
 The butcher had just opened his store.
 Outside a was starting his scooter.

-I paused and took two photos: one and one vertical, before hurrying on down the passageway to the Via Tancredi.
+I paused and took two photos: one horizontal and one , before hurrying on down the passageway to the Via Tancredi.
 By the time I got to the end of the street, the on the scooter was long gone.

 After grabbing a handful of shots of the various streets of the old town, I retraced my steps back to the hotel, my taxi, and my consulting engagement.